hg-mirrors/pypy_revdb/README.rst

   need to install ``pygments``, then).

   Do not run this in the virtualenv you created in the previous step!
-  This must run with a regular Python (CPython 2.7.x, or non-RevDB PyPy).
+  This must run with a regular Python (CPython 2.7.x, or non-RevDB PyPy2).

   Replaying works by having ``revdb.py`` find the ``pypy-c`` of RevDB and internally executing it in a special mode.
 It looks at the path